For Immediate Release: WWBIC Expanding, hosting new SBA Veteran’s Business Opportunity Center (VBOC) for Wisconsin, Illinois, and Minnesota

 Wendy K. Baumann | 414.395.4530 | email@example.com

 WWBIC aligned growth & expansion.
-With new and additional funding from the Small Business Administration’s (SBA) Office of Women’s Business Ownership – WWBIC will be opening another office in the Northeastern region of Wisconsin.
+With new and additional funding from the U.S. Small Business Administration’s (SBA) Office of Veteran’s Business Development – WWBIC will be hosting the Veteran’s Business Opportunity Center in Milwaukee, covering a 3 state region.

-ECO Candle Co. in Appleton is a great example of a successful small business model that needed a bit of additional support and access to capital to expand.
-With the help of WWBIC loan in 2014, owner Shelley Nystrom was able to hire employees and successfully grow her business.
+AccuTrans Group in Milwaukee is a great example of a successful small business model that needed a bit of additional support and access to capital to expand.
+With the help of WWBIC loan, owner Matt Carroll was able to purchase additional vehicles and reach more clients successfully growing his business.

-WWBIC will continue to work with partners in this region and across the state to successfully serve under supported individuals.
+WWBIC will continue to work with partners in Wisconsin, Illinois and Minnesota to successfully serve under supported individuals.
 WWBIC partners include: SBA resource partners, the Small Business Development Centers (SBDC) and SCORE in addition to local educational institutions, chambers of commerce and economic and community development organizations.

 Wisconsin Women’s Business Initiative Corp.
 (WWBIC) is a leading, innovative economic development corporation “Putting Dreams to Work.”
 WWBIC’s primary focus is on women, people of color and low income individuals, providing direct lending and access to fair and responsible capital, quality business education, one-on-one technical business assistance and education to increase financial capability.
 Since 1987, WWBIC has lent over $60 million in micro and small business loans with a current loan portfolio of $18 million and nearly 500 active borrowers.
 To learn more about WWBIC visit: www.wwbic.com